FuzionView/FV-Docs/source/SystemOperatorAdmin.rst

 System Operator Admin
 ======================

-After logging into FuzionView, System Operators have a menu of options.
-Select a link to learn more:
+After logging in, the system menu is displayed.
+Select a link to learn more about each option:

 + :ref:`GeoMoose`
 + :ref:`Ticket List`